 The Evergreen Heritage Center (EHC) Foundation, a public charity, is dedicated to utilizing the Evergreen Heritage Center, an historic Maryland estate adjacent to the Great Allegheny Passage, to provide environmental and experiential learning opportunities for children of all ages and circumstances.
 The EHC's five signature education programs are described below.
 For a flyer describing these programs, click here.
 In partnership with the Chesapeake Bay Foundation and the Chesapeake Bay Trust, the EHC is also offering 5, 3, and one day Professional Development programs for educators.
-For more information, contact us.
+For more information, click here or contact us.

 Evergreen Environmental Education

 This program provides environmental education activities for children and youth ages three to eighteen, based on the proven, award-winning environmental curricula of Project Learning Tree, Project WET, Project WILD, and Wonders of Wetlands (WOW).
 In addition, Frostburg State University education and Allegany College forest technology majors, who help conduct the activities while supervised by the EHC’s environmental education experts, gain field experience and a valuable credential.
 This collaborative effort, which is providing meaningful outdoor education experiences for hundreds of children and youth each year, is part of a comprehensive five year plan co-authored by Allegany County Public Schools and the Evergreen Heritage Center Foundation to improve student environmental literacy by 25% county-wide and provide a model for environmental literacy across the state.
 This plan supports Maryland’s new environmental literacy graduation requirement (the first in the nation) and will also strive to ensure that all students have at least one outdoor environmental education experience every school year (as mandated by the Maryland Partnership for Children in Nature).
 The ACCEL plan, which is also aligned with the Maryland State Curriculum, builds upon proven outdoor environmental education programs such as those offered at the EHC, begins education efforts early with preschool (Head Start) children, provides at least one meaningful outdoor experience per child per year from preschool through grade twelve, “raises the bar” by using the scientific method and proven techniques to help students investigate and understand complex environmental issues, utilizes assessment tools such as topic-specific pre/post-tests, offers field experience (and science credentials) to college students who assist with outdoor experiences and create education materials as part of their course work, and includes a robust but flexible professional development program for educators.
+For a report card on the first year of this highly successful program, click here.

 Why are the Foundation and its partners so committed to environmental education?